death-penalty/death-penalty/README.md

 ## Hi there ! 🫀 Go to my StrawPage !
--I go by Medic, Mr. Ludwig or Edd.
+-I go by Medic, Mr. Ludwig, Herbert or Edd.
 My pronouns are he/it/she, most info will be seen on my strawpage.

 -Open and not afraid to show it, a lesbian male and a gay woman, bearbutch.
 Overall, call me a lesboy if you'd like.
 I'm genderfluid and abrosexual.